Public BuildingsTropicana

 Celebrating the rich social heritage of Weston-super-Mare to secure the long-term future of an important cultural landmark.

-Set on Weston-super-Mare’s iconic seafront, the Tropicana is entering a new chapter—one that balances heritage with innovation to secure its long-term future as a dynamic cultural hub.
+Set on Weston-super-Mare’s iconic seafront, the Tropicana is entering an exciting new chapter—one that balances heritage with innovation to secure its long-term future as a dynamic cultural hub.

 Working closely with North Somerset Council, this ambitious regeneration project builds on the venue’s rich social history while equipping it for modern needs.
-At the heart of RCKa’s approach was the development of a clear and ambitious brief that balanced historical significance and operational need—one that ensured cultural operators could confidently invest in the Tropicana’s long-term future.
-By fostering engagement a dedicated memory archive project captured the venue’s vibrant past and informed its future.
-Flexible event spaces, enhanced functionality, and a responsive design approach maximise funding impact, allowing the venue to evolve and thrive.
-The result is a vibrant social hub that celebrates everyday use that is equally able to host landmark cultural and social events at a regional or national scale.
+At the heart of RCKa’s approach was the development of a clear and ambitious brief that balances historical significance and operational need—one that ensures cultural operators can confidently invest in the Tropicana’s long-term future.
+A dedicated memory archive project captured the venue’s vibrant past and informed its future as a vibrant piece of British seaside architecture that has hosted everything from Laurel & Hardy to Banksy.
+Flexible event spaces maximise funding streams, enhance functionality and allow the venue to evolve and thrive.
+The result is a characterful design for a vibrant social hub that celebrates everyday use by local people, and hosts landmark cultural and social events at a regional or national scale.

 Developing a Value-Driven Investment Brief

-The Tropicana in Weston-super-Mare is a locally loved but underutilised landmark, in need of repair and rejuvenation to secure its long-term future.
-Despite its rich social history, a serious of past proposals for its revival have been unsuccessful.
+The Tropicana in Weston-super-Mare is a locally loved but underutilised landmark, in need of repair and rejuvenation.
+Despite its rich social history, a series of past proposals for its revival have been unsuccessful.

-The design prioritises sustainability and operational efficiency, targeting BREEAM ‘Very Good’ accreditation, flood resilience, minimal environmental impact, anti-terrorism measures, and effective acoustic controls.
+The design prioritises sustainability and operational efficiency, targeting BREEAM ‘Excellent’ accreditation, flood resilience, minimal environmental impact, anti-terrorism measures, and effective acoustic controls.

 Collaborative Brief Development Process